 Dmitri Smerdyakov, AKA the Chameleon, is Spidey’s oldest super-villain, appearing in the wall-crawler’s first issue back in 1963.
 In later issues, he was revealed to be the half-brother of Kraven the Hunter.

 Chameleon is mostly an illusionist, often impersonating people for his own personal gain.
 His belt has the technology to make him look like virtually anyone.
 He is also full of hatred, which grows even further when his half-brother, Kraven, kills himself.
 Chameleon has been loved by fans for decades because of his impressive mimicry and political intrigue.

 The Green Goblin might just be the most well-known of all Spider-Man villains.
 He’s one of those villains we all just love to hate — he’s got a great story, a great design, and great character relationships.

 First appearing in The Amazing Spider-Man #14, the Green Goblin starts out as a villain with an unrevealed identity.
 He flies around on a glider and uses high-tech weaponry, including Halloween-themed explosives.

 Fully revealed in 1988 with Amazing Spider-Man #300, Venom is a powerhouse of teeth, muscles, and insanity.
 In a few issues before #300, Spider-Man had been wrestling morally and physically with his new black suit, which was made up of an alien symbiote that arrived on a meteorite.
 The suit nearly succeeded in taking over the hero, but he eventually overpowered it.
-The alien being then attached itself to Eddie Brock, a journalist who had a beef with Peter Parker.
-This time, the symbiote succeeded, and a new monster was born.
+The alien being then attached itself to Eddie Brock, a journalist who had beef with Peter Parker.
+This time, the symbiote succeeded in its control, and a new monster was born.

 Who is your favorite Spider-Man villain?
 Let us know in the comments, and don’t forget to Let Your Geek Sideshow!